stellar/slingshot/zkvm/docs/zkvm-blockchain.md

 a Merkle patricia tree is a radix tree
 (in which subtrees of a given node share a common prefix) with variable length branches that allow for efficient updates.
-It is therefore preferable to a Merkle binary tree for sets with churn specifically the utxo set and the nonce set.
+It is therefore preferable to a Merkle binary tree for large sets with frequent and comparatively small updates, specifically the utxo set and the nonce set.

 As with the Merkle binary tree,